When a Family Business Depends Too Much on One Person

 You restructure.
 You let someone go.

 So instead you absorb it.
 You tell yourself it's temporary.
-You tell yourself you'll deal with it when things slow down.
+You'll deal with it when things slow down.

 Things never slow down.